pub unsafe trait TryNew: Sized {

 Adds a post-construction operation.

-This function is analogous to New::with()
+This function is analogous to New::with(); see its documentation for

 more information.